ellie-a/bustle-redo/README.md

-# Bustle
+# Bustle Redo

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+A redo of the Bustle news site to practice using the ember framework.

 ## Prerequisites